cjohnson1580/Liri-Node-App/README.md

         The album that the song is from

-    If no song is provided then your program will default to "The Sign" by Ace of Base.
+    If no song is provided then your program will default to "I Want it That Way" by Backstreet Boys.

 **node liri.js movie-this '<movie name here>'**